jakobgerstenlauer/RottenOnions/README.md

 }
 ```

-Awk-script that splits the data into separate files (for each year one file):
+This awk-script splits the data into separate files (for each year one file):

 ```awk
 #!/usr/bin/awk -f
 BEGIN{